CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Niacinamide:

-When/How to use > Apply a few drops of Niacinamide once or twice daily after cleansing, toning, and exfoliating.
+When/How to use > Apply a few drops of niacinamide once or twice daily after cleansing, toning, and exfoliating.

 Snail Mucin:

-When/How to use > Consider this a bonus hydration step for dry skin—it's not a replacement for moisturizer, but an addition.
+When/How to use > Consider this a bonus hydration step for dry skin — it's not a replacement for moisturizer, but an addition.
 Put it on after your active products, like a vitamin C serum, and before your moisturizer.

-Liquid Exfoliants (BHA's, AHA):
+Liquid Exfoliants (BHAs, AHAs):

 Ceramides/Peptide serums: